(1) You lose you win

 Clara: [4:00 pm, I’ll meet you there.
 Bring your resume, and if we get the job I’ll bring the booze.]

-Heather: [Clara... have you forgotten that I don’t drink and that my father is still a priest?
+Heather: [Clara... have you forgotten that I don’t drink and that my father is still a pastor?
 If anyone told him how wasted I was I would be in so much trouble.]

 Clara: [Oh that reminds me!
 My brother is throwing a party on the weekend, and since I haven’t seen him in months thought I would go and invite you as well!]